mfelczak/bepress/README.md

 ### Localization
 This plugin can handle localized fields for a number of elements.
 To import multilingual articles, journal article metadata must use the [multi-locale document-export format](sample-metadata-multiple-locales.xml).
 The following fields are currently supported:
-- title
 - abstract
-- keyword
-- subject-area
-- discipline
 - author elements:
     - fname
     - mname
     - lname
     - suffix
     - institution
+- discipline
+- galleys
+- keyword
+- subject-area
+- title

 If no locale attribute is specified for any these elements, text will be imported using the journal's primary locale.